 Whenever possible, the criminal law, white collar defence and compliance team also focuses its attention on prevention.
-It works in close cooperation with clients on compliance issues, offering auditing services to detect potential problems and providing any necessary corrective advice, as well as advice on achieving best practice standards.
+It works in close cooperation

 When dealing with fraud detection cases, PLMJ's investigation depends on the reports and data made available by our clients which are analysed and checked by PLMJ's experts.
 Whenever necessary, PLMJ's team also investigates and collect evidence.